 - Alan Chadwick could inspire antipathy and fear in certain types of people even though he had done nothing threatening, harsh or impolite.
 Some individuals simply found him personally intimidating, and so responded inwardly with fear and judgmental antipathy.
 Here we explore this phenomenon in greater detail using, as an example, an oral history interview conducted by the University of California at Santa Cruz in 2008.

-- While few people would dispute that Alan Chadwick had a profound positive influence on sustainable agricultural practices during the 20th century, not everyone is equally sanguine about his personality.
+- While few people would dispute that Alan Chadwick had a profoundly positive influence on sustainable agricultural practices during the 20th century, not everyone is equally sanguine about his personality.
 Some have even criticized him for his irascibility and tempestuous nature.
 How did Alan come to embody such diverse character traits within the complex unity of his psychic life?
 We here present one former apprentice's view on this intriguing mystery.

 - When marauding skunks threaten the young chicks being raised for future egg production at The San Francisco Zen Center's Green Gulch Farm, Alan Chadwick determines that they must be trapped and subsequently relocated to where they can do no harm.
 He then instructs one of his trusty apprentices in the high art of skunk trapping.
 Here, for the first time ever, Alan's secret method for catching those stinky critters without getting sprayed is revealed for all the world.
 Remember: ―You saw it first at Alan-Chadwick.org.